 Myth #4: Culinary professionals don’t use canned foods.

 Culinary pros know that a wide array of canned foods can offer cuisine-worthy qualities similar to their fresh or frozen counterpart.
-In some cases, they’ll save time and money while being more versatile and desirable, depending on preparation method.
+In some cases, they’ll save time and money while being more versatile and desirable, depending on the preparation method.
 For instance, popular picks like canned tomato products are preferred to fresh tomatoes in a stew or chili, partly due to their rich and consistent flavors.
 Unique choices like canned green jackfruit make it simple for chefs and foodies to create on-trend recipes, especially when fresh versions aren’t readily available.
 Seasonally-specific foods like canned pumpkin are time-saving while making it easy for food professionals to create autumn-inspired dishes any time of year.
 And vegan favorites like canned coconut milk or coconut cream are beloved when developing dairy-free creations.

 Preparing meals with canned foods is not a copout; it’s a shortcut that can save you time and money.
 It can potentially add more flavor, nutrition, and intrigue to your meals.
 It is an environmentally sound choice, too.
 So as a chef and nutrition expert, I give you my professional permission to use canned foods in your cooking!